SimonLuz/wake-me-app/README.md

 # wake-me-app

-A new alarm-clock type app with original, proprietary UI design and functionalities The app utilizes:
+A new alarm-clock type app for MOBILE with original, proprietary UI design and functionalities The app utilizes:
   - ES 6 Modules
   - Revealing Module Pattern